Management Support Services

 Substitute Services – COSER 624

-This service makes use of Aesop®, a computerized system to manage a school district’s employee absences, substitute selection and notification, substitute assignment and accurate record keeping.
+This service makes use of Frontline Education (formerly Aesop), a computerized system to manage a school district’s employee absences, substitute selection and notification, substitute assignment and accurate record keeping.

 Absences can be reported seven days a week, 24 hours a day.
 Teachers can leave a personalized voice message for their substitutes to ensure lesson continuity.
 The system searches and selects the most qualified substitute.
 Substitutes may review open jobs on the system and call the office to designate which school, location, grade level or subject they prefer.
 Full administrative reports are available.